QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-HPY's ROE of 14.6% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.
+HPY's ROE of 28.9% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.

 SHARES OUTSTANDING: [NEUTRAL]